-This month we’re interviewing Perla Salazar, a member of the HR team at MindPoint Group.
-In this blog, you’ll learn how Perla got started at at the company and how she makes a positive impact on all of MPG’s employees.
+We interviewed Perla Salazar, a member of the HR team at MindPoint Group.
+Learn how Perla got started at MindPoint Group and how she makes a positive impact on all of MPG’s employees.

 Walk us through your background.
-How did you get started working in technology/security?
+How did you get started working in HR and technology/security?

 I got started in HR by working with non-profits in the DC area.
 As is the case in many non-profits, my job required that I wear many different hats.
 Through this, I started taking on more and more HR-related projects, including onboarding and e-verification.
 I initially landed the role at MindPoint Group as an Office Coordinator, but my boss saw that I had a background in HR projects in my previous role.
 She asked if I would be interested in focusing more on HR by helping with various projects, and it just took off through there.
 A big reason why I love MindPoint Group and have stayed with the company for almost five years is because I’ve really been able to grow and enhance my HR skills over the years.

 Describe your current role.
-What is a typical like for you?
+What is a typical day for you?

 It’s difficult to say what a typical day would be like, but my busiest days are when we are onboarding new employees.
 For example, we recently hired a new team of people based in Georgia.
 There’s quite of bit of work that needs to be done before you can officially hire someone.
 After they are cleared for hire, our team helps with orientation, documentation verification, ensuring that they complete their onboarding documents, understand our benefits package and compliance, and that we answer any questions they may have.
 Working remotely has definitely made this more challenging, but it’s allowed us to be more intentional with our communication as well.
 On top of new hires, I work on a variety of other HR projects and continue to help with our compliance and audit requirements.